makevoid/try_roda/Readme.md

 20k request/sec on my machine is almost rack speed

-I would like to see a bench github project that compares thin vs puma on a linux server env
+I would like to see a bench github project that compares thin vs puma on a linux server env running on recent hardware

 ---